 Validation Cloud Secures $10M Lead to Scale AI for Web3 from True Global Ventures

 ZUG, Switzerland, Oct.
-23, 2024 /PRNewswire/ -- Validation Cloud, the leading Web3 data and AI company, has selected True Global Ventures as its lead investor, with a contribution of $10M.
-The company plans to use the funds to expand its AI product, bringing seamless access to Web3 data and enabling unparalleled user experiences to network ecosystems and applications.
+30, 2024 /PRNewswire/ -- Validation Cloud, the leading Web3 data and AI company, has selected True Global Ventures as its lead investor, contributing $10M.
+The company plans to use the funds to expand its AI product, bringing seamless access to Web3 data and enabling unparalleled user experiences in network ecosystems and applications.

 "Web3 needs seamless access to data to reach a billion users; Validation Cloud is solving this critical hurdle to adoption through technological breakthroughs in its core platform alongside AI.
 We have seen staking and node API services, but never in combination with AI.
 This is what we are most excited about with Validation Cloud's data product offering for Web3 infrastructure companies," said Beatrice Lion, CEO & General Partner of True Global Ventures.

 Most notably, its AI platform makes on-chain data exploration easier and faster.
-By compressing navigation from hours to seconds, Validation Cloud's platform drives greater engagement, resulting in a larger, more active user base.
+Validation Cloud's platform drives greater engagement by compressing navigation from hours to seconds, resulting in a larger, more active user base.
 This innovation represents a distinctive step in making blockchain data more accessible.

 "We are thrilled to partner with True Global Ventures due to their global commercial reach, focus on the intersection of Web3 and AI, and synergistic portfolio.
 TGV has a deep alignment with our mission and exceptional value-add beyond their capital," said Alex Nwaka, Co-Founder of Validation Cloud.